 - Young Canadians (18 – 34) are more willing to contribute for retirement security than is commonly thought.

 Young Canadians are more likely to work part-time and contract than in the past.
 In the CAAT Plan, part-time employees (including those working on contract) have the option to join the Plan at any point during their employment.
-There is a Pension Road Test tool to help part-time employees decide if joining the Plan is right for them.
+There is a DBplus Evaluation Tool tool to help part-time employees decide if joining the Plan is right for them.

 - Few Canadians have formal retirement strategies even though they place high importance on maintaining their standard of living in retirement.